thegrandblooms/thegrandblooms/README.md

 ### Hi there! 👋
 ---
-My name is **Blake McMeekin** and I'm a Data Scientist.
-Before that I managed prototyping labs in small businesses for about ten years, doing 3D printing and laser fabrication to develop and test new products.
+My name is **Blake McMeekin** and I'm a Data Scientist and product designer.
+I've managed prototyping labs in small businesses for about ten years, doing 3D printing and laser fabrication to develop and test new products.
+I also worked at a startup analytics agency called Source Medium.
 I also started a company, [Alterity.Design](https://www.alterity.design/), which procedurally generates consumer products like lamps and jewelry.

-I became a Data Scientist after listening to lectures by researchers like Jürgen Schmidhuber and Demis Hassabis, reading a textbook about the Science of Science, and watching the breakthroughs coming from OpenAi and Deepmind.
-It felt clear that Data Science will only become more important over the coming decades, and shortly after I graduated from Flatiron's Data Science program.
+I became a Data Scientist after studying complex systems analysis for a few years, listening to lectures by AI researchers like Jürgen Schmidhuber and Demis Hassabis, reading a textbook about the Science of Science, and watching the breakthroughs coming from OpenAi and others.
+It felt good to learn more about Data work to help ground my interestes in complexity research.
+I onboarded into data work through Flatiron's Data Science & machine learning program.

 I am a deeply curious person at heart.
 I love to learn what reality is, how everything fits together, to use that understanding to make the world a better place, and to share that curiosity with others through teaching and learning.
 I work best in curious, highly-motivated environments with teams who believe in what they do and take pride in their work.

 ### What I'm up to:

-- 🔭 I’m currently working as an analyst at Source Medium.
+- 🔭 I’m currently working as an independent designer and taking a break from Data work!
-- 🌱 I’m currently learning more about Graph Neural Networks and .
+- 🌱 I’m currently learning about optical systems design & product distribution systems
 - 👯 I’m open to collaborate on data projects generally, but especially those working with NLP or science of science.
 - 🤔 I’m looking for side contracts and interesting open-source projects...
 - 💬 Ask me about Machine Learning, Complex Systems, or design...